Norwich Charitable Trusts

 We are also keen to have discussions with organisations which are at the very early stages of developing projects and those who simply want to meet with us to explore areas of mutual interest, concern, or possibility.

-If you would like to request such a meeting, or for general organisational enquiries: email orgs.enquiries@norwichct.org.uk and ask for a ‘general meeting’,
+If you would like to request such a meeting, or for general organisational enquiries: email orgs.enquiries@norwichct.org.uk and ask for a ‘general meeting’, ( this email address is not for pre-application meeting requests)

-Pre-application meeting requests:
+Pre-application meeting requests: (see below for key dates)

 If you know which charity you wish to apply to, please see the chart below to request a pre-application meeting.